-According to Alexa, Youtube is the world’s 3rd most popular website, with over 1 billion visitors a month.
+According to Alexa, YouTube is the world’s third most popular website, with over 1 billion visitors a month.

 And, Nielsen reports that the site reaches more U.S. adults aged 18-34 than any television network.